Wered6/UE5-StyleGuide/README.md

 ## 4.1 Compiling

-All blueprints should compile with zero warnings and zero errors.
-You should fix blueprint warnings and errors immediately as they can quickly cascade into terrifying unexpected behavior.
+All Blueprints should compile with zero warnings and zero errors.
+You should fix Blueprint warnings and errors immediately as they can quickly cascade into terrifying unexpected behavior.

-Do **not** submit broken blueprints to source control.
+Do **not** submit broken Blueprints to source control.

-Broken blueprints can cause problems that manifest in other ways, such as broken references, unexpected behavior, cooking failures and frequent unneeded recompilation.
-A broken blueprint has the power to break your entire game.
+Broken Blueprints can cause problems that manifest in other ways, such as broken references, unexpected behavior, cooking failures and frequent unneeded recompilation.
+A broken Blueprint has the power to break your entire game.

 <a name="bp-vars"></a>
 <a name="4.2"></a>